harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -   Fix pieces in place when they hit the bottom
 -   Pulls a new piece from the infinite stream and places it at the top

-We&rsquo;ll build a `step` function that does all of this at once, but first let&rsquo;s implement gravity.
-To do this correctly, we also need a way of checking if a game is in a valid state, to stop pieces from falling through the floor.
+To do all this in a carefree way, we&rsquo;d like a way of checking if a game is in a valid state (at first just to stop pieces from falling through the floor).

 A valid `Game` is one where there are no out of bound blocks, we haven&rsquo;t spilled over the top, and the current `ActivePiece` is not overlapping with any of the existing blocks.
 By induction, if we start with a valid `Game`, and only place pieces in valid places, we only need to check the currently active piece: